Active-CSS/active-css/README.md

 # [Active CSS](https://activecss.org/)

-A CSS / JavaScript hybrid language.
+CSS UI Events Expansion Pack

 What if CSS could not only do :hover, but also all the DOM events like :click, :mouseover, etc.?
 That really does come up as a question by many free-thinking devs, and this repo provides a comprehensive and workable answer to that.
 Yes, it is easier to manipulate the DOM using CSS syntax than it is using JavaScript, and there is certainly a lot less typing.